 By the way...
-Did you make it out to the grand opening of Found Sound, the new/used record store operating out of the former location of Mother Fletcher's on Nine Mile?
+Did you make it out to the grand opening of Found Sound, the operating out of the former location of Mother Fletcher's on Nine Mile?
 Check it out.
 Fans of the bygone Record Time will likely find it to be a cozy and invigorating reboot of said-store's former glory, as the two managers were once longtime employees.
 Expect to see regular movie nights and live in-store performances featuring an array of local bands.

 Check up with them on Facebook...

 More upcoming events